How to measure, maximize, and optimize office space utilization

 • Formula: Density = Number of People / Total Office Square Footage

-Capacity vs. occupancy
+Capacity and occupancy

 Capacity vs. occupancy compares a space's total capacity to its actual occupancy, identifying areas that are underused or overused.
 This metric helps optimize space by ensuring that rooms are appropriately sized for their intended use.